Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 Texas vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 2 seed Texas Longhorns (29-8) will match up with the No. 5 seed Miami Hurricanes (28-7) in the NCAA Tournament Elite Eight on Sunday at T-Mobile Center, airing on CBS beginning at 5:05 PM.
+The No. 2 seed Texas Longhorns (29-8) and No. 5 seed Miami Hurricanes (28-7) will both be vying for a spot in the NCAA Tournament Final Four when they square off on Sunday at T-Mobile Center.
+The matchup tips off at 5:05 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Miami (FL) matchup.

 Texas vs. Miami (FL) Game Info